-Celebrating Lent with kids is a passion with so many people and this list keeps expanding.
+Celebrating Lent with kids is a passion for so many people and this list keeps expanding.
 I have tried to provide a number of activities and devotional suggestions from a variety of theological perspectives.
-If you know of “must have” additions please let me know.
-You might also like to check out my Pinterest Board Lent and Easter for Kids.
+If you know of “must have” additions, please let me know.
+You might also like to check out my Pinterest Board: Lent and Easter for Kids.
 I update this regularly throughout the year as I come across new resources that look interesting.

 Celebrating Lent With Kids

 - Holy Week Ideas for Families, Kids and Small Groups

 - Prepping for Holy Week at Home

 - Holy Week at Home: Praying with a Centerpiece

 - Five Ways to Foster Creativity in Kids During Lent